algolia/autocomplete/README.md

 * `hint` – If `false`, the autocomplete will not show a hint.
 Defaults to `true`.

-* `menuTemplate` – The jQuery selector to use to build the dropdown menu.
-The template code should be inlined in a `<script type="text/template" id="my-template"></script>` wrapper.
+* `templates` – An optional hash overriding the default templates.
+  * `dropdownMenu`  – the dropdown menu template.
 The template should include all *dataset* placeholders.

 ```html
 <script type="text/template" id="my-custom-menu-template">